No Más (Breaking Bad): Plot

 Skyler speaks to a divorce lawyer about making her separation from Walt permanent but hesitates when the attorney mentions the possibility of uncovering money Walt may have hidden.
 After being given a ride home from school by his father, Walter Jr. argues with both his parents and expresses his anger towards Skyler, who refuses to give him an explanation.
 She also refuses when asked by her sister Marie Schrader.
 Finally, she confronts Walt, presenting him with divorce papers.
 When she accuses him of being a drug dealer, Walt admits to being a methamphetamine cook.
-Skyler storms off in horror, pleading that she will not expose his secret to his children and to Hank if he grants her the divorce.
+Skyler storms off in horror, saying that she will not expose his secret if he grants her the divorce and full custody of their children.

-Walt's former business partner, Jesse Pinkman, is in rehab trying to overcome his drug addiction and come to terms with his girlfriend Jane Margolis' death, expressing his own personal self-loathing and guilt.
+Walt's former business partner, Jesse Pinkman, is in rehab trying to overcome his drug addiction and come to terms with Jane's death, expressing his own personal self-loathing and guilt.
 During one session, the group leader confesses that, high on cocaine on a birthday of his that occurred a decade earlier, he ran over and killed his own daughter in his pick-up truck while desperately trying to reach vodka at a liquor store.
 He follows this up by saying that hating oneself is only an impediment to moving on.
 Walt picks up Jesse and takes him to his apartment, where Jesse expresses remorse over the events that led to the mid-air collision.
 Walt tells him he is not responsible for what happened, but Jesse calmly insists that he has learned not to shy away from who he really is: "the bad guy".
 Inspired by this, Walt visits Gus at Los Pollos Hermanos and tells him of his decision to get out of the meth business.
 Gus presents an offer for Walt to make $3 million for three months' work; Walt briefly reconsiders but ultimately refuses.